KevinAst/MyWeb/FireWithin/devo.md

 devotional source.

 That’s when I discovered that Pastor Gary Hamrick (of
-{{book.CornerstoneChapel}}) offered a daily devotional.
+{{book.CornerstoneChapel}}) had just started a devotional series - on the same month of this transition - can you say providence?
 This is the same ministry that was instrumental in my renewed faith experience.
 I am so grateful for Pastor Gary.
 Through his teaching _(inspired by the Holy Spirit)_, I see insights that I might never have considered on my own.

 These devotions are published through the [Sermons Online](https://sermons-online.org/gary-hamrick/devotion)